Chapter 9:

 Kitezh the Invisible Phenomenon

 “I could only see darkness.
 That darkness dissipates into grey dust.
-And that dust cleared away to reveal a large green horse’s mouth right in front of my eyes.”
+And that dust clears away to reveal a large green horse’s mouth right in front of my eyes.”

 Kitezh couldn’t believe what she was looking at.
 It did not make any sense to her.
-Lev was far from that horse statue, yet he happened to shatter the paneling in a way that would have it fall directly on her, along with Marigold.
+Lev was far from that horse statue, yet he happened to shatter the paneling in a way that would have it fall directly on her and Marigold.

 Kitezh looked down at Marigold.
 She couldn’t see her left leg.
 Kitezh was astonished, as she could tell what had happened.
 She quickly crawled to Marigold and saw that her leg was wedged between the statue and the rubble.